 TicketBAI software is required for B2G, B2B and B2C transactions.
 This applies to all operations considered as a supply of goods or provision of services, under Bizkaia VAT law.
 Any transaction not considered as such is exempt from TicketBAI requirements.

 The Bizkaia government has already made the voluntary adoption of Batuz possible.
-However, starting 1 January 2024, taxpayers are obliged to comply.
+Starting 1 January 2024, taxpayers will be obliged to comply.

 Taxpayers under the Batuz mandate must develop or acquire TicketBAI-compliant software.
 They can consult the guarantor software registry, which provides the official list of registered guarantor software.

-If you need any help, don’t hesitate and speak to our experts.
+If you need help with VAT compliance in Spain, don’t hesitate and speak to our experts.

 One significant change for many businesses will be the need to use Partner Dematerialization Platforms, also known as PDPs.
 The role of a PDP is highly specialised.
 Indeed, strict legal requirements and technical specifications must be met to become a registered PDP.